opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 124    Ram/Mrs Ram also complained that Navin/Mrs Navin kept their children away from them.
 In my view, even if Navin/Mrs Navin kept their children away from Ram/Mrs Ram, given the circumstances of this case, I did not think that this sufficient to show a conspiracy to constructively evict Ram/Mrs Ram.

 125    Finally, Ram/Mrs Ram complained that Navin/Mrs Navin called the police on at least five occasions making false accusations against Ram/Mrs Ram.
-In his statement of claim, Ram set out four occasions when the police were called.[\[note: 114\]](#Ftn_114) I did not think that the calls to the police showed a conspiracy to constructively evict Ram/Mrs Ram.
+In his statement of claim, Ram set out four occasions when the police were called.[^114] I did not think that the calls to the police showed a conspiracy to constructively evict Ram/Mrs Ram.
 These calls were in response to certain incidents, two of which had to do with Ram’s conduct.

 126    As stated earlier, on 31 July 2016, Ram had exposed himself to Navin and his wife and son.
 The police were called and Ram was advised to leave the property.
 Ram returned the next day and Navin called the police again.
 Both Ram and Mrs Ram were arrested and they spent the night in the police lock-up.
-Navin testified that Ram was arrested because he refused to leave and kept insisting that the police should arrest him instead.[\[note: 115\]](#Ftn_115) According to Navin, Mrs Ram, being the dutiful wife, followed Ram to the police station.
+Navin testified that Ram was arrested because he refused to leave and kept insisting that the police should arrest him instead.[^115] According to Navin, Mrs Ram, being the dutiful wife, followed Ram to the police station.
 Ram and Mrs Ram disputed Navin’s evidence and produced evidence that showed that both of them were charged with criminal trespass. .
 The reason for the arrest was not clear and regardless of the reason, one might wonder how Navin could have left Ram, and in particular Mrs Ram, to spend the night in the police lock-up.
 It was one thing to call the police to tell Ram to leave the premises; it was altogether a different thing to let Ram and Mrs Ram spend the night in the police lock-up without trying to have them released on bail.
 Nevertheless, I did not think that this incident therefore meant that there was a conspiracy to constructively evict them.

 127    I therefore dismissed the claim for conspiracy to injure.
 Ram/Mrs Ram had not proved that there was an agreement between Navin and Mrs Navin to carry out the alleged acts with a view to constructively evict them from the Poole Road property.
 Navin/Mrs Navin may have been prepared to take advantage of Ram’s conduct (such as when he exposed himself) and call the police; however, the evidence overall fell short of a conspiracy.